scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 To do so, we use the :meth:`watch<scrutiny.sdk.client.ScrutinyClient.watch>` method and specify the path of the watchable.
 The path depends on the firmware and must generally be known in advance.
 It is possible to query the server for the list of available watchable, this is what the GUI does.

-For a :abbr:`SDK (Software Development Kit)` based script, it's generally expected that the element that will be accessed are known and won't require a user input to select them.
+For a :abbr:`SDK (Software Development Kit)` based script, it's generally expected that the elements that will be accessed are known and won't require a user input to select them.

 -----